 At Catskill Veterinary Services, we have ultrasounds available for small and large animals.
 Ultrasound technology is becoming increasingly common, many clinics using ultrasound machines daily for diagnosis among other things.
 Ultrasound is the most ideal, noninvasive, non-painful way to evaluate your pet’s organs.
-These organs include the pet’s liver, spleen, kidney, pancreas, eyes, lymph nodes, testicles, intestinal tract, prostate, uterus/ovaries and hear There are many advantages to using ultrasound on your pets:
+These organs include the pet’s liver, spleen, kidney, pancreas, eyes, lymph nodes, testicles, intestinal tract, prostate, and uterus/ovaries.

 Quick and easy to perform

-- Minimal animal patient preparation (no anesthesia)
+Minimal animal patient preparation (no anesthesia)

 No ionizing radiation

 Inexpensive (compared to CAT scans and MRIs)

 Another advantage of ultrasound is that it is faster and more affordable than some other advanced imaging modalities.

 You can contact the office directly by contacting us at 845-796-5919 or requesting an appointment through our website's new client portal.
 If a patient has not been examined by a Catskill Vet Services doctor an initial consultation is recommended to be scheduled.